-Known as a reputable and transparent company, XTB is registered with a number meticulous financial authorities in Europe, including the Financial Conduct Authority (FCA) in the UK, the Cyprus Securities and Exchange Commission (CySEC), and the Polish Financial Supervision Authority.
+Known as a reputable and transparent company, XTB is registered with multiple financial authorities in Europe, including the Financial Conduct Authority (FCA) in the UK, the Cyprus Securities and Exchange Commission (CySEC), and the Polish Financial Supervision Authority.

 XTB has low fees overall, although these vary by account type.
 For Standard Account holders, commissions are included in the spread for forex, indices, commodities, and cryptocurrencies, while fees for CFDs on stocks and ETFs start from 0.08% per lot.
 Forex spreads start from 0.1 pips for popular pairs like EURUSD / GBPUSD / EURGBP/ with a minimum of 0.35 per trade.

-When it comes to training materials and client support, the brokerage firm sets itself miles apart from competitors.
-Its extensive, free-to-use library holds in-depth video courses with supplementary text and is graded into levels of difficulty or topic.
+The brokerage firm sets itself miles apart from competitors when it comes to training materials and client support.
+Its extensive, free-to-use library holds in-depth video courses with supplementary text, graded into levels of difficulty or topic.

 Fusion Markets: Best Discount Forex Broker for Europeans